-✔ Best area to stay in Edinburgh for culture and history
+✔ Best area in Edinburgh for culture and history

 As you may expect, Old Town is where you’ll find some of the oldest buildings in the city.
 It’s the most iconic area and home to the top things to see & do in Edinburgh.